We built the thing we actually wanted to use.

 Extensions

-Shareable quote cardsExploringTrack
+Shareable quote cardsExploringOn our radar

-Reminders and notificationsExploringTrack
+Reminders and notificationsExploringOn our radar

 One meaningful idea per day.
 Grounded in something real.
 That is what Daily Lesson is trying to be.